yufeizhao/yufeizhao.github.io/gtac/index.md

 ## Open problems

-There will be a list of open problems related to the topic of the course in addition to those mentioned in lectures.
+Open problems will regularly be mentioned in the course.
 You are encouraged to talk to Prof. Zhao if one of these problems interests you.
 Any major progress/resolution of one of the open problems (e.g., leading to a significant and publishable result) would be quite exciting, and could, among other things, result in an automatic A+ grade at the instructor's discretion.

 ## References